Fire and EMS departments grapple with long ambulance waits at hospitals amid latest covid surge

 “We certainly understand and share the frustration with our EMS partners,” Brown said in an interview Thursday.
 “We are working hard to mitigate those wait times.”

-The hospital instituted a rapid assessment room, where people with relatively mild or low priority complaints can get treatment quickly and decongest the waiting room, while people who need more intensive care, such as intravenous fluids or blood pressure medication, await care.
+The hospital instituted a rapid assessment room, where people with relatively mild or low-priority complaints can get treatment quickly and decongest the waiting room, while people who need more intensive care, such as intravenous fluids or blood pressure medication, await care.

 The problem is exacerbated by the current covid surge, an increase in people seeking treatment generally and staff out of work because they tested positive and must quarantine, Brown said.